-Sustainable Natural Resource Management (NRM) in Pakistan requires a comprehensive, multi-sectoral approach that combines innovation, policy reform, and community participation.
-One of the most effective approaches is Community-Based Natural Resource Management (CBNRM), which empowers local stakeholders to conserve and manage their resources.
+Strategies for Sustainable Natural Resource Management in Pakistan stakeholders to conserve and manage their resources.
 Notable successes include the Billion Tree Tsunami Project in Khyber Pakhtunkhwa, which restored 350,000 hectares of forest and created over 500,000 green jobs, and Glacier Protection Initiatives in Gilgit-Baltistan that integrate indigenous knowledge to support 200,000 farmers (KP Forest Department, 2023).